Skip to Main Content

 The health and safety of Windward Community College’s students, faculty, staff and community is our top priority.
 This page contains campus-related information in response to the COVID-19 pandemic.
 See the CDC website for COVID-19 information.

-These are key highlights from the Interim University of Hawai‘i COVID-19 guidelines (Updated March 31, 2022):
+These are key highlights from the University of Hawai‘i COVID-19 guidelines:

-• If you test positive for COVID-19, stay home and isolate for at least 5 days (until you are fever free for 24 hours without the use of fever-reducing medication and your symptoms are improving).
+• You (1) have COVID-19 symptoms, or (2) tested positive for COVID-19, regardless if you have symptoms.
+You should isolate for at least 5 days (until you are fever free for 24 hours without the use of fever-reducing medication and your symptoms are improving).

 Reporting a Positive COVID Case or Exposure